venksrid001/cowrie/project-requirement.md

 **3.4.3 Nano Document Size**

-The Nano software shall handle *kbs of data when loading an existing file.
+The Nano software shall handle 1024kb of data when loading an existing file.

-The Nano software shall handle *kbs of data when saving to an existing file.
+The Nano software shall handle 1024kb of data when saving to an existing file.

-The Nano software shall handle *kbs of data when saving to a new file.
+The Nano software shall handle 1024kb of data when saving to a new file.

 ### 3.5 Logical database requirements